Bath, New Brunswick: Education

 The Bath Community School currently enrolls 188 students from Kindergarten to grade 8.
 The school is in the Anglophone West School District.
 The Bath Elementary School was recently closed and students moved to the Bath Middle School directly beside.
 This "new" school was named Bath Community School and the current principal is Mitchell Hemphill.
 The Bath Community School is receiving $250,000 investment from the provincial government to aid in planning of upcoming renovations.
 The funds will be directed to the 2017-2018 capital budget.

 Politics

-The Member of Parliament for the Tobique-Mactuquac riding in the House of Commons of Canada is TJ Harvey.
-As a Canadian Liberal TJ became federal representation for residents of Bath, New Brunswick in the 2015 elections.
+Bath sits in the federal riding of Tobique-Mactaquac which is represented by Conservative Member of Parliament Richard Bragdon.
+Bragdon has been representing this riding since 2019, when he won the seat from incumbent Liberal MP, T. J. Harvey.

-Member of Legislative Assembly for the Carleton-Victoria riding is Andrew Harvey.
-Elected in 2014, Andrew Harvey serves the residents of Bath on a provincial level.
-Andrew Harvey is the New Brunswick Minister of Agriculture, Mines and Rural Affairs.
+Provincially, Bath is part of the Carleton-Victoria riding and has been represented by Progressive Conservative Member of the Legislative Assembly Margaret Johnson since 2020.
+Before Johnson, the riding was represented by Liberal MLA Andrew Harvey.

 Charitable organizations

-Bath is fortunate enough to have active charitable organizations in the village that work hard towards the betterment of the community.
+The following charitable organizations are active in Bath: